ArtEvgeniy22/curriculum_vitae/CV_en.md

 - get along with any type of people
 - don't allow conflict situations, and if they arise, I competently solve them
-- have leadership qualities, diligence and inspiration - all this always helped me to gather around me people with common interests.
+- have leadership qualities, diligence and inspiration - all this helped me to gather around me people with common interests.

 [content](#content)